1inch/limit-order-protocol/description.md

 **predicate** = swap.interface.encodeFunctionData('or', [offsets, data]);
 ```

-> **Note**: In order to use predicates, the flag HAS_EXTENSIONS has to be set to true.
-Otherwise, if a predicate is defined for an order and the flag is not set, then order fill will be reverted.
+> **Note**: To use predicates, the `HAS_EXTENSIONS` flag must be set to true.
+Otherwise, if a predicate is defined for an order and the flag is not set, order fill will be reverted.
 >

 **Example 2**

-The example demonstrates the principals how the predicate calldata is assembled.
-The order has the only extension which is the predicated assembled by the code below:
+The example demonstrates the principles of how the predicate calldata is assembled.
+The only extension to the order is the predicate assembled by the code below:

 ```jsx
 // Predicate = (5 < call result < 15) = or(5 < call result, 15 > call result)